 Parents must view Christian education as a religious conviction.

 At least one parent must be present at SMCA school events, orientations, and parent conferences provided for Christian school families (except in the case of F-1 international students).

-3. Each student must be in good standing with the previous school attended (i.e., passing marks academically and a good behavior record).
-A student with poor academic performance or behavior problems will be placed on probation for one quarter.
+2. Each student must be in good standing with the previous school attended (i.e., passing marks academically and a good behavior record).
+A student with poor academic performance or behavior problems may be placed on probation for one quarter.
 If results are improved, the student will be taken off probation and be officially enrolled at school.

-After the interview and testing, the admission committee will determine whether or not the student is accepted for enrollment.
+After the interview and testing, the admission committee will determine whether the student is accepted for enrollment.

-After the initial interview, parents will be notified by the local secretary regarding a decision to accept or deny the student’s enrollment within two weeks.
+After the initial interview, parents will be notified by the school secretary regarding admissions decision.

 If a student is accepted, a fully completed and signed application form must be returned to the local school office with all registration fees paid in full, by the date established on the acceptance notification.

-*Returning families should attend the Registration/Information Night, review Parent-Student Handbook, fill out the registration packet and return it promptly to the school secretary, and schedule an appointment for any questions or concerns.
+*Returning families should attend the Registration/Information Night, review Parent-Student Handbook, fill out the registration packet and return them promptly to the school secretary, and schedule an appointment for any questions or concerns.